Your agent will ignore CLAUDE.md. Yggdrasil makes sure it doesn't.

 How is this different from CLAUDE.md or .cursorrules?
 Rules files are flat text dumped into every prompt.
 No scoping, no verification.
 Yggdrasil delivers only the rules relevant to each file and reviews the output against them.

 How is this different from linters?
 Linters check syntax and patterns.
 "Rate limiting required" isn't a lint rule.
 "No direct DB access from this layer" isn't in any AST.
 "All mutations must emit audit events" can't be checked with regex.
-Yggdrasil reviews against rules that only exist in your head until you write them down.
+Yggdrasil reviews against rules that only exist in your head until you write them down — and where a rule is mechanically checkable, you can write it as a script that runs for free.

 How is this different from a PR review?
 PR review happens after the code is written.
 By then the agent has moved on, context is lost, and you're catching up.
 Yggdrasil reviews while the agent is working, so violations get fixed in the same session.